 Only 5% of refugees have access to higher education, far below the global average of 39% higher education enrollment among non-refugees (UNHCR 2020).
 Around 258 million children and youth are out of school globally (UNESCO 2018).
 85% of refugees are hosted in developing countries, with scarce resources and economic opportunity (Alleviate-Poverty.org).
 For displaced communities across the Middle East, Africa, Asia, North and South America, access to education and workforce development can be a life changer.
 The goal of the Summit is to create new spaces of collaboration and risk-taking, share best practices and deepen cross-institutional connections in order to address these critical gaps and challenges in education and livelihood for displaced communities.
 We seek to build community and capacity among conveners to establish new ways of working collaboratively together to yield new practice and research spaces in the area of refugee education and livelihoods.
 We aim to bridge the gaps that perpetuate across ordinarily siloed sectors of public and private, research and practice, individual and institutional.
 Meaningful solutions to the systemic challenges in migrant education and livelihoods can only be achieved through real collaboration and systemic response.
 To do so, we need to show up to the work differently — as individuals and as a collective system.

-Leveraging the convening power of MIT and the contributions of global partners, this event, hosted in locations around the world, seeks to center refugee, displaced and migrant learners and educators’ voices in solution making.
+Leveraging the convening power of MIT and the contributions of global partners, this event, hosted in locations around the world, sought to center refugee, displaced and migrant learners and educators’ voices in solution making.
 We invite participants from diverse contexts and backgrounds, as individuals and organizations, to work with us in designing new education systems and solutions that promote education and workforce development for displaced and migrant communities.

 In this Summit, we sought to: